Tahyel27/WaveSynthDIY/playground/button_registers/button_test_code/notes.md

 1) same setup as test 1, but pin 13 will read data
 2) add an input pin to PIO loop
 3) clear fifo, allow to fill up, read

+**TEST PASSED SUCCESFULLY**
+ * was able to rad a different value by changing the button press
+ * some weird timings of read operations noted on scope

+now need to decode the signal received